cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 ## Conclusion

-You have how updated your CosmJS front-end so that it integrates with Keplr.
+You have how updated your CosmJS frontend so that it integrates with Keplr.